Auto Mobile

 6. Overheating

-In many cases, fire investigators found out the cause of fire linked to an overheated engine.
+In many cases, fire investigators found the cause of the fire linked to an overheated engine.
 An overheated engine doesn’t cause a fire on its own.
 But when the engine overheats, it increases the temperature of internal fluids to a dangerous level, then spilling out of their designated areas.
-This overheated coolant or oils can cause your car to burst into flame.

-Though you can’t prepare yourself for car crashes, proper maintenance can go a long way in preventing a car fire.
+This overheated coolant or oil can cause your car to burst into flame.
+Though you can’t prepare yourself for car crashes, proper Maintenance can go a long way in preventing a car fire.
 If, unfortunately, you find yourself in a condition where your vehicle is on fire, get as far away from the car as possible.

 Jeffery D. Silvers